archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 Instead, he suggests, the more appropriate channel type would be a discrete *decreasing-memory* channel, in which prior events have less influence over time.
 Channels with decreasing memory are often analyzed through the lens of *ergodic processes* and *Markov models*, which help in quantifying the rate at which the influence of the past diminishes.
 These models would be beneficial in applications where the channel environment evolves slowly over time, where the channel state may vary due to factors like mobility or environmental changes [@Cover2001].
 Unless, however, the rate of decreasing memory is constant -- i.e., they are *stationary*, which Justeson notes is not an appropriate assumption for human behavior -- such models are highly complex and computationally difficult to analyze.

-That leaves the specification of what an archaeological *code* might look like, and it is here where Justeson *really* starts to take a deep dive into the mathematical details.[^fn06]
+That leaves the specification of what an archaeological *code* might look like, and it is here where Justeson *really* starts to take a deep dive into the mathematical details.[^fn06] The definition for a code that Justeson presents is derived from @Wolfowitz1961, which requires some explanation.
+Given that a channel is a discrete channel with finite memory, the code has to conform to certain minimum requirements for it to be predictably encoded and decoded as a signal.

 [^fn06]: This is also the point, we expect, that many people (including this chapter's authors) might originally have had some difficulty in following the logic of the article.
 It requires a certain level of comfort with mathematical and set notation, some basic understanding of set theory, background in statistical and graphical analysis, and a general familiarity with rhetorical style of how mathematical models and proofs are presented.
 John himself had been a dual-major in anthropology and probability theory as an undergraduate at U.C.
 Berkeley, so was already well-versed in the "language" so to speak.

+The point that is easy to miss in this part of the paper, though, is that the goal is to provide a way to determine whether or not an archaeological assemblage *meets those minimum requirements* to be considered a code *at all*.
+If not, "... there is really no basis for speaking of the existence of a channel" [@Justeson1973, p.
+136].
+This, above all else in the paper, represents Justeson's true theoretical and methodological challenge to the ambitions of the "New Archaeology" as a project.
+He is saying that unless we can *prove* that there is an *analytically* feasible code entailed by archeological data, there can *be* no supportable interpretation of it.

+> If the empirically measured parameters are not consistent with the relationship between them that is required by the theory for a given material or behavioral system, then the data by which that system is to be interpreted cannot have a consistent susceptibility to decoding; that is, there will be no basis for deriving a coherent archaeological interpretation of the data that will accurately reflect the prehistoric situation.
+Thus, the question of the existence of a code is one of primary importance for our considerations. [@Justeson1973, p.136]

 > Knowing what type of channel is being dealt with is simply a preliminary to the study of channel properties.
 It is important to know now what properties of channels are important to consider archaeologically.
 The major thing to look at here is the code.
-The code is defined mathematically as a system of \(N\) ordered pairs consisting each of an input sequence \(u_i\) of \(n\) alphabetic symbols and a set \(A_i\) of output sequences, where the \(N\) sets of output sequences do no have any members in common, and where the probability that the sequence received when \(u_i\) is transmitted will be among the members of the set \(A_i\) will always be greater than or equal to \(1-\lambda\) where \(\lambda\) is greater than \(0\) and less than or equal to \( 1 \).
+The code is defined mathematically as a system of \(N\) ordered pairs consisting each of an input sequence \(u_i\) of \(n\) alphabetic symbols and a set \(A_i\) of output sequences, where the \(N\) sets of output sequences do not have any members in common, and where the probability that the sequence received when \(u_i\) is transmitted will be among the members of the set \(A_i\) will always be greater than or equal to \(1-\lambda\) where \(\lambda\) is greater than \(0\) and less than or equal to \( 1 \).
 In symbols, it is "a system
 >
 \[
     \biggl \lbrace (u_1, A_1), \ldots, (u_N, A_N) \biggr \rbrace